wechuli/python/testing-python/notes.md

 - Reduce bugs in existing code
 - Ensure bugs that are fixed stay fixed
 - Ensure that new features don't break old ones
+- Unit tests help you to understand what to build
+- Help to document the units
+- Helps in designing the units
 - Ensure that cleaning up code doesn't introduce new bugs

 ## Test Driven Development